Packing $A$-paths of length zero modulo a prime: Preliminaries

 \begin{theorem}[(2.3) in \cite{RobSeyTho}] For all $r \in \mbn$, there exists $\omega(r) \in \mbn$ such that for all graphs $G$, if $G$ admits a tangle $\mct$ of order $\omega(r)$, then $G$ contains an $r$-wall $W$ such that $\mct_W$ is a truncation of $\mct$. \end{theorem}

 A \emph{linkage} is a set of disjoint paths.
 If $X,Y \subseteq V(G)$, an \emph{$X$-linkage} is a set of disjoint $X$-paths and an \emph{$X$-$Y$-linkage} is a set of disjoint $X$-$Y$-paths.

-Let $\mu$ be a $K_m$-model in a graph $G$.
+Let $\mu$ be a $K_t$-model in a graph $G$.
 We say that a linkage $\mcp$ \emph{nicely links to $\mu$} if each path in $\mcp$ has exactly one endpoint in $\mu$, has no internal vertex in $\mu[V(K_t)]$, and each tree of $\mu$ intersects at most one path of $\mcp$.
+The following lemma allows us to find a large linkage that nicely links to a large submodel of a given $K_t$-model.
+We use the formulation in \cite{BruUlm}, which also follows from (5.3) in \cite{RobSeyXIII}.